Gerry McCambridge

 In August 2008, the International Magicians Society presented Gerry with the “Merlin Award” for “Mentalist of the Year.”

 In 2009 he was voted one of the "Top 10 Absolutely Have To See" shows in Las Vegas by the Las Vegas Weekly Magazine.

 In 2010 the Las Vegas Review Journal readers poll placed Gerry's show as the "Best Bargain Show in all of Las Vegas."

-On April 5, 2020, Gerry McCambridge celebrated his 4,000th Las Vegas performance having been in that city for fifteen years.
+On July 31, 2024, Gerry McCambridge celebrated his 5,000th Las Vegas performance since opening on July 10, 2025.
+He received a Star on the Las Vegas Walk of Stars.
 This makes McCambridge the longest running and most financially successful mentalist show in Las Vegas history.